 Hiding The Taj Mahal In World War II – 2 Rare Old Photos 1942

-One of the preferred targets of enemies in times of war was destroying landmarks.
-So when WWII broke out the Taj Mahal was one of the obvious targets.
-Setting off alarm bells in British India.
-The dominant thought was to save the famous historical icon from aerial bombing.
-The government did not want to take chances after the shelling of Madras in WWI.
+It was most important for them was to save the famous Taj Mahal from any aerial bombings.
+The government didn’t want to take any chance after Madras was shelled by Germans in WWI.
 The German warship Emden bombarded the city.
-Wreaking havoc on the city and its people in 1914.
-The Taj Mahal’s dome as seen in this rare small-sized photo is clad in bamboo.
+Shelling of the buildings and landmarks took place thus creating terror on the people in 1914.
+The Taj Mahal’s dome as seen in this photo is clad in bamboo.

 Did you know – in the 1965 and 1971 Indo-Pakistan wars yet again the Taj Mahal was believed to have been disguised.